Inventing as a Service | Creating Intangible Assets

 distrupting all the way....

 Introducing the first of its kind 'Inventing-as-a-Service (IaaS)' and to answer the question of how it can help corporations to create intangible assets.
-And yes, we do not use ChatGPT or any of its clone!
+And yes, we do not use ChatGPT or any of its clones because they are not capable of generating novel contents!
 Inventing-as-a-Service and Invention-as-a-Services is one of its kinds of service that will help you to invent - the invention will come from us.
 In other words we will invent for you after you have given us a rough idea of what problem you want to solve?
 We will help you in creating mechanical/physical/software entities that is suited to the marketplace.
 We will do the rest including doing an analysis of the intellectual property landscape and where and how to fit into the market - which will give your competitor a run on his money.
 It is also to help corporate bodies to get ahead of the crowd into the greenfield portfolio where competition is less of a problem which will mean a better selling price for your products.

 Create more patents – the intellectual property way of increasing your intangible assets and by reasoning also increases your net worth.
 But why?